SethStalley/MySqlProcedures2Json/README.md

 ## Instalation

-Add this to your node project with `npm i mysql-procedures-2-json -S'.
+Add this to your node project with `npm i mysql-procedures-2-json -S`.

 ## Example